Club trip

 Tell me more about the society's officers.

-Officers are elected at the AGM, which is part of the March quarterly meeting.
+Officers are elected at the AGM, which is in March.

 They are: